InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 Due to their central role, core team members should nearly always fill the role of [Trusted Committers][tc] as well.
 While the [Trusted Committer][tc] role focuses mostly on facilitating others' contribution and use of the project, a core team member regularly contributes to the project as well.
 The core team doesn't have its own business agenda that determines its contributions.
-They decide what to contribute based on what will help others most to use and contribute to the project.
+They decide what to work on based on what will help others most to use and contribute to the project.

 A good way to continually remind the core team of this goal is to have them report regularly on: